Betty Parent Scholarship

 - A copy of the student’s most recent transcripts.
 Official and unofficial transcripts will be accepted.

 - One letter of recommendation confirming the student’s intellectual and community engagement.

-For more information or to request an application, please email Professor Collins at firstname.lastname@example.org.
+For more information, please email Professor Collins at firstname.lastname@example.org.